 Performance issues almost always lead to customer frustration and dissatisfaction, especially when your application isn't performing as it should or it is too slow.
-The Flow Search tool can be used to easily locate these performance issues within your distributed system and pinpoint exactly what component is causing the delay or extended execution time.
+The Trace Search tool can be used to easily locate these performance issues within your distributed system and pinpoint exactly what component is causing the delay or extended execution time.

-In this guide, we'll go over how to use Flow Search to find time-related performance issues and how you can use the Aspecto diagram and Timeline hierarchy to define the exact component that's causing the delay.
+In this guide, we'll go over how to use Trace Search to find time-related performance issues and how you can use the Aspecto diagram and Timeline hierarchy to define the exact component that's causing the delay.

 The entire process can be completed in 2 steps: